Bulat-Ziganshin/Compression-Research/mtf/readme.md

 ### CPU implementations

-The only one currently included is qlfc-cpu.cpp, borrowed from BSC 3.1
+The only one currently included is [qlfc-cpu.cpp], borrowed from BSC 3.1

 Further CPU optimizations:
 * use SSE/AVX to check 16-32 positions simultaneously (PCMPEQB+PMOVMSKB)